alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

 GitHub policy limits access to [private repositories] to [personal accounts] only, which is why it is currently not possible for us to add [organization accounts] to the Material for MkDocs Insiders repository, which is a private repository.
-Therefore, it is not feasible for us to add each member of an organization as collaborators.
+However, as much as we would love to give each member of your organization access, it is simply not feasible for us to add, which is why each [sponsoring tier] has limited seats.

   [private repositories]: https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository
   [personal accounts]: https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts
   [organization accounts]: https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#organization-accounts
+  [sponsoring tier]: sponsoring-tiers.md

 ### Matching